ankit4vision/Photo-Studio-Management/EXPORT_FUNCTIONALITY_LIST.md

 ### Backend Implementation

+1. **Order Export:** ✅ Complete
+   - Payment transactions included
+   - Payment history displayed
+   - Invoice settings integrated
+   - Professional compact invoice format

-1. **Customer Export Enhancement:**
+2. **Customer Export Re-implementation:**
+   - Create new `exportPdf()` method in `CustomerController`
    - Ensure all orders are loaded with items and packages
    - Ensure all payments are loaded with order references
    - Include comprehensive statistics
    - Use invoice settings for business info

-2. **Order Export Enhancement:**
-   - Ensure payment transactions are included
-   - Show payment history for the order
-   - Include invoice settings
-   - Format as professional invoice
+   - Create new PDF template with professional design

-3. **Payment Export Review:**
+3. **Payment Export Re-implementation:**
+   - Create new `exportPdf()` method in `PaymentController`
-   - Verify all required information is included
+   - Include all required payment information
    - Ensure invoice settings are used
    - Format as professional receipt
+   - Create new PDF template with professional design

 ### Frontend Implementation